 Odd title, isn’t it?
 “The Primal Virtue.”
-Folks hear “primal” and they might think of cave men, or somebody yelling “Yaaaark” when he gets frustrated.
+Folks hear “primal” and they might think of cave men.
+Or, maybe, somebody yelling “Yaaaark” when he gets frustrated.
 “Primal scream therapy” they call it.
 Of course, the idea behind, “primal,” is just whatever is really basic, like from back in years gone by.
+Primitive camping, making do with just the basics.
+Primitive religion, same thing, right?
 Years can pass, but real virtues like honesty, loyalty, and hard work are still basic, aren’t they?
 So what’s the most basic?
+What virtue, what inner power, is the most basic?
 What is the, “primal virtue?”

-Three other virtues often get mixed up nowadays.
+Three virtues often get mixed up nowadays.
 Wisdom, knowledge, and cleverness.
 A clever person might know how to get something done.
 One with knowledge might tell us how something works.
 Wisdom gets at why it’s a good idea or not.
-Some clever person noted that knowledge tells us a tomato is a fruit, and wisdom tell us not to put it in a fruit salad.
+Some clever person noted that knowledge tells us a chili pepper is a fruit; wisdom tell us not to put them in a fruit salad.

 The “Old Sage,” Lao Tse, asked, “Can you be without cleverness, understanding and being open to all things?”
 We can be all about our cleverness, and let it get in the way of our understanding.
 We might say a smart ass is still an ass.
 Same thick hide, same thick skull.
 We treat what we know as all there is to know.
 We can have opinions about all kinds of things.
 A lot of opinions come from just not asking questions.